g1tu4ka/conflict/README.md

-# 3 items about me
+# 4 items about me

 - I have a cat
 - I love coffee
 - I love git
+- I like Netology